taovv/taovv.github.io/index.md

 <b>Diagnosis and classification of multimodal breast tumors</b><br>
 <b>NSFC</b>, <em>Sep 2020 ~ now</em><br>
 Responsible for medical image segmentation algorithms in the project:
-- We collected and made two breast tumor ultrasound image data sets with segmentation and annotation, and designed an ultrasound image segmentation model based on the two datasets.
+- We collected and made two breast tumor ultrasound image data sets with segmentation annotations, and designed an ultrasound image segmentation model based on the two datasets.
 This work is in progress.
 - A feature fusion network based on transformer is studied.
 This method aims to solve the problem of discontinuity of lesion area in ultrasound images under supervision.
 This work is published in ACPR 2022 as oral presentation.